irfanalam/laughing-giggle/README.md

 This command will check the current status of the repository.

-This message will just show in my dummy-branch, because I added this code in dummy branch.
+This message will just show in my master-branch, because I added this code in dummy branch.